 Quick Access in Windows 10 not working

-If Quick Access in Windows 10 is not working or slow to open, then you can do the following:
+If Quick Access in Windows 10 is not working or slow to open, then you can reset Quick Access as follows:

 - Clear the Recent App Data in two folders